 Help the Homeless

 by picking up a "homeless bag" from classroom 4.
 Show others you care by passing them out to those you see asking for help on the street.
+Please let Peggy Gundy know if the basket is empty or low on supplies.

-United Methodist Men Meeting
+United Methodist Men - Postponed

 Neidig's "Meals on Wheels"